doctrine/orm/docs/en/reference/working-with-objects.rst

    currently managed by the EntityManager instance become detached.
 -  When serializing an entity.
-The entity retrieved upon subsequent unserialization will be detached (This is the case for all entities that are serialized and stored in some cache, i.e. when using the Query Result Cache).
+The entity retrieved upon subsequent unserialization will be detached (This is the case for all entities that are serialized and stored in some cache).

 The ``detach`` operation is usually not as frequently needed and used as ``persist`` and ``remove``.